ArticleMarch 3, 2026

 The Testing Effect

-Re-reading = Recognition: "Oh yeah, I've seen this before.
-I recognize it."
+• Re-reading = Recognition: "Oh yeah, I've seen this before."

-Testing = Recall: "What was the answer?
-I need to retrieve it from memory."
+• Testing = Recall: "What's the answer?
+I need to retrieve it."

 Retrieval strengthens neural pathways.
 Recognition doesn't.

-Analogy: Re-reading is like watching someone lift weights.
-Testing is actually lifting the weights yourself.
+Analogy: Re-reading is watching someone lift weights.
+Testing is actually lifting them yourself.

 Interleaving: Mix It Up